Test Annotations

 @dataProvider

-This annotation suits when we want to run the test multiple times but with different data.
-(Not to be confused with the annotation of the same name for TestCase.)
+This annotation is useful when you want to run the test file multiple times with different input data.
+(Do not confuse it with the annotation of the same name for TestCase.)

-We write annotation as @dataProvider file.ini.
-INI file path is relative to the test file.
-Test runs as many times as number of sections contained in the INI file.
-Let's assume the INI file databases.ini:
+Write it as @dataProvider file.ini.
+The file path is relative to the test file.
+The test will be run as many times as there are sections in the INI file.
+Assume the INI file databases.ini:

 [mysql]